The Exchangeability Assumption for Permutation Tests of Multiple Regression Models: Implications for Statistics and Data Science Educators: Acknowledgements

 \section{Acknowledgements}

 This work was performed in part using high-performance computing equipment at Amherst College obtained under National Science Foundation Grant No.~2117377.
-We thank Shiya Cao and Lindsay Poirier for pointing us toward the bridges data.
-We thank Shiya Cao for useful comments on an earlier draft of the manuscript.
+We thank Shiya Cao and Lindsay Poirier for pointing us toward the bridges data and Shiya Cao for useful comments on an earlier draft of the manuscript and the reviewers and associate editor for helpful suggestions.